Tag: hilton HotelsView All Tags

 Hilton Hotels has announced a new update to its HHonors app that will allow guess to select their own rooms, right down to the floor and room number.
 By the end of the year, this app function, along with digital check-in, will be in place at all 4,000 Hilton Hotels worldwide.
 Here's how it works:

-One of the biggest names in hospitality design, Hirsch Bedner Associates (HBA) has completed its first interiors project for Hilton Hotels & Resorts as part of a new branding initiative for the hotel group.
-The Hilton Santa Fe Mexico City debuts under this initiative with a brilliantly executed new look that shows the strength, longevity, and aliveness of the brand.
+One of the biggest names in hospitality design, Hirsch Bedner Associates (HBA) has completed its latest interiors project for Hilton Hotels & Resorts.
+The Hilton Santa Fe Mexico City with a brilliantly executed new look that shows the strength, longevity, and aliveness of the brand.

 Late last year we asked the question whether the Hilton London Bankside was being revived, with construction having picked up after several years of silence to the point where the multi-story hole in the ground had been filled up.